 Fitting an Oral Appliance

-At your visit, Dr. Moreau will do a thorough head and neck evaluation to examine your jaw, tongue and airway.
-A new set of digital x-rays may be necessary, too.
+At your visit, Dr. Moreau will do a thorough head and neck evaluation to examine your jaw, tongue, and airway.
+A 3D image of the airway may be necessary to assist in the evaluation.
 He will review your latest sleep study (PSG, or polysomnogram), so be sure to bring a copy (or we can get a copy from your physician).
-If Dr. Moreau determines that you are a good candidate for an oral appliance is warranted, then we’ll take impressions of your teeth.
+If Dr. Moreau determines that you are a good candidate for an oral appliance, then we’ll take impressions of your teeth.
 This will be sent to our lab where your oral appliance will be made.

 It’s important to note that this head and neck evaluation is not the same as a dental exam.
-You will still need to have your teeth and gums checked and cleaned regularly by your general dentist.
+You will still need to have your teeth and gums checked and cleaned regularly.

-When the appliance is ready, you’ll return to our office for a fitting.
-The appliance may need slight adjusting in order to fit most comfortably and effectively.
+When the appliance is ready, you’ll return to our dental office for a fitting.
+The appliance may need slight adjusting to fit comfortably and effectively.
 We’ll also spend some time explaining how to keep your oral appliance clean.

 Peace of Mind

-Rest assured that Dr. Moreau strictly adheres to the protocols and works in strict compliance with the guidelines written jointly by the AADSM and American Academy of Sleep Medicine (AASM).
+Rest assured that Dr. Moreau strictly adheres to the protocols and works in strict compliance with the guidelines written jointly by the American Academy of Dental Sleep Medicine and American Academy of Sleep Medicine.

 This is important because sleep apnea is a serious medical condition.
-Oral appliance therapy requires a dental/medical team approach in your care.
-Sleep Apnea can only be diagnosed by a physician, and for your safety Dr. Moreau will only treat patients in conjunction with your medical doctor.
+Oral appliance therapy requires a dental/medical team.
+Sleep apnea can only be diagnosed by a physician, and for your safety, Dr. Moreau will only treat patients in conjunction with your medical doctor.

-If worn nightly, your new oral appliance for sleep apnea or snoring can help you sleep better at night.
+If worn nightly, your new oral appliance for sleep apnea or snoring can help you sleep much, much better.
 As a result, you will likely feel more alert and functional during the day.
 In addition, your overall health may improve as well since your nighttime oxygen levels are being maintained.

-If you believe that you or someone you love suffers from sleep apnea in Covington, Mandeville, Slidell or the greater New Orleans area, call us now at (985) 809-7645 for a free screening tool.
-Or if you can no longer tolerate your CPAP machine, contact Dr. Moreau today to schedule a thorough evaluation.
+If you believe that you or someone you love suffers from sleep apnea in Covington, Mandeville, Slidell, or the greater New Orleans area, call us now at (985) 888-0668 for a free screening.
+Or, if you can no longer tolerate your CPAP machine, contact Dr. Moreau today to schedule a thorough evaluation.